mr-cri-spy/langchain-rag/README.md

 Query the database
 Query the Chroma DB.

-python query_data.py "How does Alice meet the Mad Hatter?"
+python query_data.py "how many country in this world?"